Home / World Travel Guides / Andorra Travel Guide: Skiing, Hiking & Shopping in the Pyrenees

 Brief History & Background

-The 1993 Constitution marked a major turning point, creating a sovereign parliamentary democracy while preserving the dual-prince system.
-That same year, Andorra joined the United Nations.
-It adopted the euro in 2002 through a formal monetary agreement, despite not being an EU member.
+A major modern turning point came with the 1993 Constitution, which formally established Andorra as a sovereign parliamentary democracy while keeping the historic co-prince structure in place.
+In the same year, the country joined the United Nations.
+It later adopted the euro in 2002 through a monetary agreement, even though it is not an EU member.

 Key Neighbourhoods & Towns in Andorra

-Though compact, Andorra is divided into seven parishes, each with its own character and appeal for visitors.
-Knowing the differences can help you decide where to stay and what to explore.
+Although small, Andorra is divided into seven parishes, each offering something slightly different.
+Understanding these areas helps you decide where to stay and what to prioritise during your trip.

 Andorra la Vella